Raiders of the Lost Ark

 one note at a time after another — that’s why you fill me

-with disgust — with marzipan nougat pistachio
+with disgust — with this marzipan nougat pistachio

 body chewed to sludge and swallowed it down